FriendosClub/QuoteBot/README.md

 - [x] Write help documentation for `help` command.
 - [x] If quoting a message with just a URL to an image, embed the image.
 - [x] Give quoted message embeds a footer with date, time, and channel.
-- [ ] Add logging for invites, database manipulation, errors.
+- [ ] Add `print` statements for invites, database manipulation, errors.
 - [ ] Add instructions for enabling Discord Developer Mode to `README.md`.

 ### v2.0 Roadmap